Skip to main content

 OneSignal in-app messages list showing the Push Permission Prompt template

 Set the audience to Show to all users.
-OneSignal automatically filters this message to only show to users who haven’t subscribed to push, based on the Push Permission Prompt click action.
+OneSignal automatically filters this message to only users who haven’t subscribed to push, based on the Push Permission Prompt click action.

 Audience setting configured to show to all users